- A holistic year-round approach to year-end can eliminate many common headaches.

 - Have you considered whether hiring an outsourced CFO consultant could help you grow your business?

 Dive Deeper: Behind the Financial Metrics Series

 We encourage business owners to consider options at least five years before they intend to sell, if not 10.
-The more time you have to adequately plan for a sale, it’s likely the better price you will get.
+The more time you have to adequately plan for a sale, the better price you likely will get.